 Years Ended December 31,

-2012 2011 2010
+2013 2012 2011

 A\$ A\$ A\$

+Research 1,829,411 1,511,772 2,676,934

+Development 13,654,491 11,970,687 7,135,462

-Research and development expenses 13,482,459 9,812,396 6,482,150
+Research and development expenses 15,483,902 13,482,459 9,812,396

-Depending on the scope of research and development activities we undertake and the stage of development of each of these activities, our research and development expenditure will fluctuate.
+Depending on the scope of research and development activities we undertake and the stages of development of each of these activities, our research and development expenditure will fluctuate.

 In converting an idea or a concept into a commercial product, a number of development stages are required.
 The closer the idea or the concept to a product, the lower the technical risk but the greater the effort and cost expended.
-In our research and development program, the first phase is exploratory research.
+In our research and development program, the first phase is conducting exploratory research and feasibility studies.
 In this phase the idea is investigated by a small focused team to establish the viability of the concept as the base for a product.
 Once this hurdle has been passed, the project enters the development phases, which include building prototype strips and instruments, finalizing the product design, carrying out extensive testing, creating the required documentation and developing or validating the manufacturing processes.
 This requires a larger group of people and a higher use of materials compared to the research phase, so is typically more expensive, but necessary to be able to commercialize a product.

-Research and development expenditure increased by 37% during 2012 compared to 2011 and increased by 51% during 2011 compared to 2010.
+Research and development expenditure increased by 15% during 2013 compared to 2012 and increased by 37% during 2012 compared to 2011.
 During these three years, our research and development activities were primarily focused around the blood coagulation platform.
-Whilst we had established feasibility of the first product on this platform, the Prothrombin Time test, in 2010, we were at an advanced stage in 2011 and 2012.
-Since July 2012, in addition to the Prothrombin Time test project which is in the final stages of the development phase and is anticipated to launch in 2013, we have two other tests which are in their development phase prior to launch.
-These two additional tests are part of our collaboration with Siemens and are within the point-of-care coagulation market.
+The increase is explained by the number of tests we have in the development phase.
+During 2011 and up until the first half of 2012, we only had the Prothrombin Time test in the development stage.
+In addition to the Prothrombin Time test, which is in the final stages of the development phase and is anticipated to launch in 2014, we have three other tests which are in their development phase prior to launch.
+Of these three tests, all within the point-of care coagulation market, two tests are part of our collaboration with Siemens.